-On Petition for a Writ of Certiorari to the United States Court of Appeals for the Fourth Circuit
+On Writ Of Certiorari To The United States Court Of Appeals For The Fourth Circuit

-BRIEF OF AMICI CURIAE GAIL HERIOT AND PETER N. KIRSANOW, MEMBERS OF THE U.S. COMMISSION ON CIVIL RIGHTS, IN THEIR CAPACITIES AS PRIVATE CITIZENS, IN SUPPORT OF PETITIONER
+BRIEF OF GAIL HERIOT & PETER KIRSANOW, MEMBERS, U.S. COMMISSION ON CIVIL RIGHTS, IN THEIR CAPACITIES AS PRIVATE CITIZENS AS AMICI CURIAE IN SUPPORT OF PETITIONER

 GAIL HERIOT

 Counsel of Record

 PETER N. KIRSANOW

 175 East Delaware Place

 Suite 9009

-Chicago, IL 60611
+Chicago, Illinois 60611

 (619) 260-2331

 gheriot@me.com